Greatest Unsung Heroes in March Madness History

 Hall was a junior college transfer who played two years for the Shockers and head coach Gregg Marshall, making the NCAA tournament both seasons.
 He grabbed headlines with his scrappy play and defensive prowess in 2013, and for famously cutting off his shoulder-length dreadlocks before the tournament started.

-Hall and the Shockers lost a close game to Louisville in the national semifinals.
-After his college career ended, he played professional basketball in Asia.
+Hall and the Shockers lost a close game to Louisville in the national semifinals ... even though the Cardinals eventually had to vacate their championship.
+After his college career ended, Hall played professional basketball overseas.

 And it was Williams who was named Most Outstanding Player of the NCAA Tournament in 1993 after he scored 25 points in the championship game, including hitting five of seven 3-pointers.